 4 Signs of Unhealed Attachment Trauma

-The earliest trick we learn in life is how to ask for help, and that’s through tears.
+The earliest trick we learn in life is how to ask for help—and that’s through tears.
 Infants don’t only cry when they’re hungry.
-Sometimes, they want warmth, closeness, social attention, safety reassurance, and other emotional reassurance.
+Sometimes, they want warmth, closeness, reassurance, safety, and emotional connection.

-Caregivers who learn to respond to these needs cultivate securely attached children.
-They grow to be securely attached adults who set healthy boundaries, have meaningful relationships, and feel comfortable expressing themselves to others.
+Caregivers who consistently respond to these needs help cultivate securely attached children.
+Those children often grow into adults who set healthy boundaries, build meaningful relationships, and feel comfortable expressing their emotions.

 How can you tell if you have unhealed attachment trauma?
-Look out for any of these four signs.
+Look for these four signs.

 1. You avoid intimacy and closeness.

-To avoid panicking, you may shut down whenever partners try getting close to you.
-This can look like making jokes during serious moments, brushing off deep conversations as unimportant, or shelling up when you feel vulnerable.
+To protect yourself, you may shut down when partners try to get close.
+This might look like making jokes during serious conversations, brushing off emotional discussions, or withdrawing when you feel vulnerable.
+Avoiding closeness can feel safer than risking rejection.

 2. You cling to partners, sometimes to the point of pushing them away.